How Open Contracting Lift projects are reforming public procurement

 Mexico City seeks to renew the contract using an open and competitive process that guarantees the best conditions of public service, value for money, and transparency.
 To this end, the team is engaging the vendors and the public throughout the procurement process through market consultations, user research, and strategic communications.
 The team also intends to use this project to promote open contracting within city hall by replicating similar strategies and lessons learned to other procurement processes.

-- Carried out a public communications campaign informing l vendors and the public about the expansion and renewal of the bike share system, setting the stage for a more transparent, open, and competitive procurement process
+- Carried out a public communications campaign informing vendors and the public about the expansion and renewal of the bike share system, setting the stage for a more transparent, open, and competitive procurement process.

 - Other departments within the City government have replicated the team’s open contracting strategies around vendor engagement.
-Two new processes to renew the City’s bus fleet and security cameras have issued Request for Information
+Two new processes to renew the City’s bus fleet and security cameras have issued Requests for Information.

 The National Public Procurement Service of Ecuador (SERCOP) in partnership with Fundación Ciudadanía y Desarrollo, Ecuador